Skip to main content

 This prints llms-full.txt so agents can ingest a single stream.

-For repo bootstrap, start with node_modules/diagramkit/llms.txt.
+For repo bootstrap, start with node_modules/diagramkit/ai-guidelines/usage.md.
 It is the best single file for install, config, and package-script guidance.

 Shell